Everything + Print

 Among the bric-a-brac, oddities and junk on offer at the local mercadillo, someone always has a stall with antique irons, rusted weather vanes and old cutlery.
-Every flea-market is the same.
-There will be boxy TV sets too…25th April 2016 Rewarding Pledgers and Followers...
+Every flea-market…25th April 2016 Rewarding Pledgers and Followers...

 It has been suggested that writers reward pledgers by posting news and material in the shed... it might be a better reward not to post writing!
 Anyway (Warning : strong language in two languages) here is ..

 [Image was a photo of a Fishbed L/N MiG-21]

 Vitaly unscrewed the fuel cap on the bowser, jammed the plastic tubing into the tank.
 A quick suck on the…22nd April 2016 Some News...

 Unbound expect to recieve Gibbous House from the copy-editors on the 29th of April.
 I expect to receive any resultant queries in the first week of May and there may be a bit of back and forth concerning these, although I hope (given the amount of work put in by Rachael Kerr, Unbound's editor-at-large, before the copyeditor even saw a manuscript) that they will be minimal and take very little time…24th March 2016 State of Play

 Nothing has changed since I last posted in the shed.
 I have adopted a policy of writing to Unbound once a month for news, and so I'll be contacting the production department in 10 days time.
 There's a lot on at Unbound at the moment as you've probably seen.

 Anyway, just so you have something to read here's an old thing I found under the bed, give it a go.
 What will it cost you, five minutes?…15th March 2016 N O N E W S ...

 No news is good news... anyway by dint of there being no news I have decided to post one of my oldest stories...